x-team/handbook/remote-lifestyle.md

 Every Outpost lasts about a month and can be visited at any point.
 Weekdays are dedicated to remote working and light exploration, while weekends are for activities \(including one EPIC activity\).

-X-Team sponsors the cost of the accommodation, you just have to get yourself there.
+X-Team sponsors the cost of the accommodation; you just have to get yourself there.

 ![](/assets/xo2.jpg "How does it work?")